autowarefoundation/autoware-documentation/docs/contributing/coding-guidelines/ros-nodes/topic-message-handling/index.md

         RCLCPP_INFO(this->get_logger(), "I heard: [%s]", msg.data.c_str());
 ```

-In code above, `while(sub->take(msg, msg_info))` continues to take messages from Subscription Queue until the queue becomes empty.
+In the code above, `while(sub->take(msg, msg_info))` continues to take messages from the subscription queue until the queue becomes empty.
 While a message is taken, the message is processed each by each.
 Note that you need to determine Subscription Queue size considering frequency of an invocation of a callback function and that of a reception of message.
 For example, if frequency of an invocation of a callback function is 10Hz and that of a reception of message is 50Hz, Subscription Queue size needs to be at least 5 for messages not to be lost.

 To assign a thread and let it execute a callback function each time a message is received leads to increase overhead in terms of performance.
 You can use the method introduced in this section to avoid the overhead.